senyoudev/shortner_url/Readme.md

 # Tiny URL Service

 A Spring Boot application for shortening URLs using Redis for caching and PostgreSQL for persistence.
+I was building it just for fun.

 ## Table of Contents